-U Be enrolled in at least 3 credit hours (courses or dissertation) during the semester you defend, or 1 hour if you defend in summer.
+- U Be enrolled in at least 3 credit hours (courses or dissertation) during the semester you defend, or 1 hour if you defend in summer. - D Have departmental secretary schedule a room for defense meeting (reserve for 90min) and

-- D Have departmental secretary schedule a room for defense meeting (reserve for 90min) and distribute abstract to all departmental faculty with a hard copy posted in the building at least 3 days in advance - Note: If you want to graduate at the end of a semester, you cannot defend during the final exam week period of that same semester (University rule). - U Notify the graduate school in advance of the defense meeting (form GS7) - U Pass the oral defense - U Have all committee members complete Report of Final Exam (grad school will send this to your mentor after they process your GS7), obtain signature from DCT that you have met degree requirements, have secretary place a copy in your file, and give original to Graduate School - U Have all committee members complete the Dissertation Signature Page, have secretary place a copy in your file, and give original to Graduate School - D Ensure your mentor has all committee members complete the Thesis and Dissertation Assessment form and gives them to DCT
+Note: If you want to graduate at the end of a semester, you cannot defend during the final exam week period of that same semester (University rule).

+- U Notify the graduate school in advance of the defense meeting (form GS7) - U Pass the oral defense - U Have all committee members complete Report of Final Exam (grad school will send this to your mentor after they process your GS7), obtain signature from DCT that you have met degree requirements, have secretary place a copy in your file, and give original to Graduate School - D Ensure your mentor has all committee members complete the Thesis and Dissertation Assessment form and gives them to DCT